By Andrea M. Darcy

 Why advice on perfectionism can sometimes fail

-If such advice as above hasn’t worked for you it might be because part of your perfectionism involves obsessive thoughts and/or black and white thinking (both common with those who exhibit neurotic perfectionism).
+If such advice hasn’t worked for you it might be because part of your perfectionism involves obsessive thoughts and/or black and white thinking (both common with those who exhibit neurotic perfectionism).

-So what hope is there for breaking through perfectionism, then?
+So what hope is there for me to stop being a perfectionist, then?

 A lot of hope!
 Perfectionism is a personality trait, not a disorder, and does respond to interventions.
 It’s just that perfectionism sometimes require a multi-faceted approach that doesn’t just work on your thoughts but also introduces actions and new behaviours.